 - Create a resume or curriculum vitae

-- Write an essay or Statement of Purpose that addresses your reasons for pursuing a graduate education in your field of interest, your background and your long term goals.
+- Write an essay and Statement of Purpose that addresses your reasons for pursuing a graduate education in your field of interest, your background and your long term goals.

 - Three (3) letters of recommendation submitted though the AIS system (you will receive login information for AIS after you complete your application in Apply Texas.)